 Semicolons, commas, dashes: typically, students know these punctuation marks by the end of the year.
 To emphasize and practice, we use grammar manipulations to practice.
 The sentences are memorable and silly and meaningful.
 Plus, by the end of the semester, we have built a classroom community where we can build sentences about inside jokes.

-And that is spring language arts lessons!
+And that is my list of spring language arts lessons!
 Teachers and students still need structure (I really do!), but we all desire creativity and acknowledgement of a busy school year.
 Hopefully, these lessons spark interest in your classroom.